IceSentry/bevy-rfcs/rfcs/line-rendering-primitives.md

 The main goal is to make it more discoverable to beginners and reducing the boilerplate required to spawn lines without any third party plugins.

+Lines are covered in the Primitive Shapes RFC, but since they require a different Material to be rendered compared to every other shape, I believe it needs to be separated.
+Of course, the Mesh creation part could be reused once that RFC gets merged.

 ## Prior art

 - PR implementing most of this RFC in an example: <https://github.com/bevyengine/bevy/pull/5319>